 A 16-week practicum is the equivalent of 560 hours i.e., the equivalent of 35 hours per week for 16 weeks.
 A 12-week practicum is the equivalent of 420 hours i.e., the equivalent of 35 hours per week for 12 weeks.
 For part-time students, practicum hours are often spread over a longer period of time.
 Upon completion of Practicum I, the student receives 2.0FCE (the equivalent of 4 half-credit courses) for 16-weeks or 1.5 FCE (the equivalent of 3 half-credit courses) for 12-weeks.
-For ACORN course codes please see the Summary table on page 7.
+For ACORN course codes please see the Summary Table on the following page.

 Students establish their own practicum objectives, in consultation with their practicum supervisors.
-These objectives are a combination of the students' learning objectives and the work desired by the practicum supervisor and should be based on core competencies of Health Promotion practice (see Appendix 1) These objectives are negotiated at the beginning of the practicum and are entered into the student's "Practicum Planning Framework".
+These objectives are a combination of the students' learning objectives and the work desired by the practicum supervisor and should be based on core competencies of Epidemiology practice (see Appendix 1) These objectives are negotiated at the beginning of the practicum and are entered into the student's "Practicum Planning Framework".

 The kind of activities undertaken during the practicum will depend on the needs of the agency/organization sponsoring the practicum, and the student's own learning objectives.
-Potential activities might include: